Elections in Taiwan: Local elections

 The local elections are also known as "nine-in-one elections" as the election date has been consolidated in recent years.
 A resident of a county or indigenous district is eligible for five types of votes, whereas a resident of a city or non-indigenous district of a special municipality is eligible for three.
 Magistrates, mayors, chief administrators, and village chiefs are elected by first-past-the-post.
 Councillors and council representatives are elected by single non-transferable voting in multi-member constituencies.

 Eligibility

 In order to vote in Taiwan, one must be a national with household registration of the Republic of China who will be 20 years or older on the day before the election.

 For presidential elections, the voter must have once lived in the Taiwan area for six consecutive months or longer.
 Residents of the area at the time of the election are automatically registered while those living abroad must apply.

 For legislative and local elections, the voter must have been living in the associated electoral district for four consecutive months or longer at the time of the election.
 For legislative elections, the electoral district for indigenous and party-list votes is nationwide.
 Eligibility for the three types of votes is evaluated separately.

-Upcoming elections and referendums
+Upcoming nationwide elections and referendums

 For past elections, see respective articles.